-The Social Work team offers counselling and practical help to patients.
+The Social Work Team offers counselling and practical help.
+Social workers are available to help patients, family members, friends and carers.

-The Social Work team can help with concerns about an illness, or being in hospital, or finding a service to help you after you leave hospital.
+The Social Work Team can help with concerns about an illness, or being in hospital, or finding a service to help you after you leave hospital.